Categorical models for path spaces: Introduction

 and such that, for any simplicial set $X$, the simplicial categories $\mathbb{F}(X)$ and $\mathbb{P}(X)$ are naturally weakly equivalent.
 The vertical right functor $\tau$ sends an ordinary category to the simplicial category obtained by considering sets of morphisms as discrete simplicial sets.
 The commutativity of diagram \ref{1-loc} says that $\mathbb{F}$ inverts (strictly) every $1$-simplex. \end{Prob} Our motivation for finding solutions to the above problem is to obtain small and tractable combinatorial and algebraic models for the path category that are useful in geometric contexts.
 The main idea is to use ordered sequences of simplices to construct higher dimensional mapping spaces while localizing the smallest set of morphisms necessary to obtain the correct homotopy type.
 This may be achieved through different combinatorial constructions.

-In \cite{dwyer_kan_1984}, Dwyer and Kan consider a simplicial version of the classifying space functor Denote the left adjoint of $\overline{W}$ by Dwyer and Kan were mainly interested in the composition where $\mathcal{L}: \cat{Cat}_{\cat{sSet}} \to \cat{sGpd}$ is the functor from simplicial categories to simplicial groupoids obtained by applying the ordinary localization functor $L$ at each simplicial degree.
+In \cite{dwyer_kan_1984}, Dwyer and Kan studied a classifying space functor Denote the left adjoint of $\overline{W}$ by Dwyer and Kan were mainly interested in the composition where $\mathcal{L}: \cat{Cat}_{\cat{sSet}} \to \cat{Gpd}_{\cat{sSet}}$ is the functor from simplicial categories to simplicial groupoids obtained by applying the ordinary localization functor $L$ at each simplicial degree.
 The restriction of $G^{Kan}$ to the category of $0$-reduced simplicial sets is known in the literature as the \textit{Kan loop group functor}.
-Furthermore, the functor $G^{Kan}: \cat{sSet}\to \cat{sGpd}$ is the left Quillen functor in a Quillen equivalence of model categories for the homotopy theory of homotopy types.
-Denote by the composition of functors $\mathbb{G}= \iota \circ G^{Kan}$, where $\iota: \cat{sGpd} \to \cat{Cat_{sSet}}$ is the inclusion functor.
+Dwyer and Kan show that the functor $G^{Kan}$ together with its right adjoint $\overline{W}$ relate two models for the homotopy theory of homotopy types.
+We will denote by the composition of functors $\mathbb{G}= \iota \circ G^{Kan}$, where $\iota: \cat{Gpd}_{\cat{sSet}} \to \cat{Cat_{sSet}}$ is the inclusion functor.

-Another related, but combinatorially different, construction is the functor called the \textit{rigidification functor}, which is left adjoint to Cordier's \textit{homotopy coherent nerve functor} The rigidification functor has been studied in detail in \cite{lurie2006higher} and \cite{DuSp11}, where the adjunction $(\mathfrak{C}, \mathfrak{N})$ is used to relate two models for the homotopy theory of $\infty$-categories.
-We consider the following two localizations of $\mathfrak{C}$. \begin{enumerate} \item Localize all $0$-morphisms to obtain a functor given by where $X^1$ denotes the $1$-skeleton of $X$. \item Localize all morphisms to obtain a functor given by
+Another related, but combinatorially different construction is the functor called the \textit{rigidification functor}, which is left adjoint to Cordier's \textit{homotopy coherent nerve functor} The rigidification functor has been studied in detail in \cite{lurie2006higher} and \cite{DuSp11}, where the adjunction $(\mathfrak{C}, \mathfrak{N})$ is used to relate two models for the homotopy theory of $\infty$-categories.
+In the present article, we consider the following two localizations of $\mathfrak{C}$. \begin{enumerate} \item Localize all $0$-morphisms to obtain a functor given by where $X^1$ denotes the $1$-skeleton of $X$. \item Localize all morphisms to obtain a functor given by

 \end{enumerate} It follows from the fact that $\mathfrak{C}(X)$ is a cofibrant simplicial category that the natural map is a weak equivalence of simplicial categories Our first result provides an explicit comparison between $\mathfrak{C}$ and $G^{Kan}$.